School Fees are set by the Governing Council in Term 4 of the prior year.

 That means that the parent contribution is extremely important to ensuring we can purchase equipment and materials to support student learning.

-Invoices for School Fees are sent home in Week 1 of each year.
-Applications for those who believe they are eligible for the School Card Scheme are available at the Finance Office.
+Invoices for School Fees are sent home at the beginning of each year.
+Applications for those who believe they are eligible for the School Card Scheme are available online.
 We ask that these fees (or applications) be completed as soon as possible in the school year, but no later than the end of Term 1.
 If anyone has any queries regarding these, please contact our Business Manager, during school hours.

-Payments can be made by cash, cheque, Direct Debit, eftpos or credit card, or alternatively arrangements can be made to pay by instalments.
+Payments can be made by cash, cheque, Direct Debit, eftpos or credit card, QkR!
+App or alternatively arrangements can be made to pay by instalments.
 Also, Willunga Primary School is registered with Centrepay.
 Centrepay is a free, direct bill-paying service offered to parents receiving payments from Centrelink.
 Through Centrepay you can choose to pay bills by having a regular amount deducted from your Centrelink Payment.
-If any families wish to access this service for payment of school fees or upcoming camps, excursions etc, please see Michelle Collins (Business Manager) in the Finance Office for forms and more information.
+If any families wish to access this service for payment of school fees or upcoming camps, excursions etc, please see Lisa Pinder (Business Manager) in the Finance Office for forms and more information.

-Willunga Primary School Governing Council uses the DECD Central Debt Collection Unit to recover outstanding fees (standard sum) if payment or instalments are not finalised with the Business Manager after Term 1.
+Willunga Primary School Governing Council uses the DfE Central Debt Collection Unit to recover outstanding fees.

 CAMPS AND EXCURSIONS